TanishqChamoli/CRUD-Upload_file/README.md

     I've made a login and signup connection with the database and will also give out the results in flashdata and will be displayed in h5 of both of them lorem@ipsum.com:test [INSERTED USER]
-    If needed you can insert the values after importing the databse
+    If needed you can insert the values after importing the database